yonush/picoXpander/README.md

 ## Software

-The kit IO layout was arranged to match the [picoPLC](https://github.com/yonush/PicoPLC) arrangement so that you can write your applications using [OpenPLC](https://autonomylogic.com/).
-This does not mean you cant remap them when using CircuitPython, Micropython or C/C++.
+The kit IO layout was arranged to match the [picoPLC](https://github.com/yonush/PicoPLC) pinout so that you can write your applications using [OpenPLC](https://autonomylogic.com/), CircuitPython, Micropython or C/C++, Python (with Blinka), TinyGo, Nim and Assemnby if you wish.
+Basically anything that can run on the Raspberyr Pico would work.

 Pinout used by the picoXpander and picoPLC